-Definition 1.28 (Intra-Domain and Inter-Domain).
+Definition 2.28 (Intra-Domain and Inter-Domain).
 The division of the Internet into autonomous systems allows for different routing protocols.
-Routing within an autonomous system is known as intra-domain routing, often link-state routing algorithms are used.
+Routing within an autonomous system is known as intra-domain routing, often linkstate routing algorithms are used.
 Routing between different autonomous systems is known as inter-domain routing, and the routing protocol is the Border Gateway Protocol (BGP).

-Algorithm 1.29 Border Gateway Protocol (BGP)
+Algorithm 2.29 Border Gateway Protocol (BGP)

-- 1: Basically, BGP is a DV Routing Protocol, see Algorithm 1.27 - 2: BGP nodes send out annoucements about every 30 seconds - 3: BGP nodes send reachability information: every node announces which address blocks (prefixes) it can reach - 4: Instead of just distance, nodes announce the whole AS path to each prefix - 5: The network is not weighted, an edge between two AS nodes costs 1.
+- 1: Basically, BGP is a DV Routing Protocol, see Algorithm 2.27 - 2: BGP nodes send out annoucements about every 30 seconds - 3: BGP nodes send reachability information: every node announces which address blocks (prefixes) it can reach - 4: Instead of just distance, nodes announce the whole AS path to each prefix - 5: The network is not weighted, an edge between two AS nodes costs 1.
 If an AS does not want other nodes to route through it, the AS will prepend its number multiple times to make the path longer, and hence less attractive

 - Since nodes announce whole AS paths, BGP is also called a Path Vector Routing Protocol. - Sending whole paths solves the count-to-infinity and other nasty problems.
-In our previous count-to-infinity example, node v_2 immediately sees that the path of node v_1 goes through v_2 itself, so it is not a viable alternative. - BGP allows outbound policies: If a node absolutely does not want to attract traffic to a certain prefix from a neighbor, it simply does not announce the prefix to this neighbor. - BGP also allows inbound policies: If a node does not want to route through a neighbor, the node just ignores the announcement of that neighbor. - Good policies allow ASs to make routing decisions.
-In particular large provider ASs will only route traffic through smaller customer ASs if necessary. - Now to some downright nasty hacks.
+In our previous count-to-infinity example, node $v_2$ immediately sees that the path of node $v_1$ goes through $v_2$ itself, so it is not a viable alternative. - BGP allows outbound policies: If a node absolutely does not want to attract traffic to a certain prefix from a neighbor, it simply does not announce the prefix to this neighbor. - BGP also allows inbound policies: If a node does not want to route through a neighbor, the node just ignores the announcement of that neighbor. - Good policies allow ASs to make routing decisions.
+In particular large provider ASs will only route traffic through smaller customer ASs if necessary.

-1.7 Tunnels & NATs
+2.7 Tunnels

-Definition 1.30 (Tunnel).
+Definition 2.30 (Tunnel).
 The payload of a packet is a complete packet, with header and payload.
 In other words, we have two headers.